leslylopez43/Assigment2.backup/README.md

 README.md
 # What the Project is about?
 The website is about Tic tac toe.
+# What is Tic Tac Toe?

+Tic Tac Toe, also known as Noughts and Crosses, is a classic paper-and-pencil game played between two players.
+The objective is to be the first to form a line of three of your markers, either horizontally, vertically, or diagonally, on a 3x3 grid.

 ![](img/Tic%20tac%20toe%20front%20page.webp)

 # link in the website